abitrolly/hacking-movie-production/README.md

 [AIFF](https://abitrolly.hashnode.dev/aiff-48-24) files.

 Voices are recorded in mono and then panned if needed to left or right.
-When stereo recording device saves sound from mono mic, it may create stere file with voice in the left channel and noise in the right (Zoom H1 Handy Recorder does this).
+When stereo recording device saves sound from mono mic, it may create stereo file with voice in the left channel and noise in the right (Zoom H1 Handy Recorder does this).

-To discard the noisy right channel and save the result into 48kHz/24Bit AIFF format, use [FFMPEG](https://ffmpeg.org/) tool.
+**To discard the noisy right channel** and save into 48kHz/24Bit AIFF format, use [FFMPEG](https://ffmpeg.org/) tool.
 Made by awesome folks I can only hope that they are good and have enough cash to go on.
 The command to do so: